LivelyKernel/lively4-seminars/RE2018/project_5/README.md

 The completion and the editor itself is implemented using the [Monaco Editor](https://microsoft.github.io/monaco-editor/).
 We implemented a custom language `ghExplorer` and a custom theme `ghExplorerTheme`.

-The completions are dynamically built using the information that is given by an endpoint of the RestfulAPI that implements the parser and ORM for the custom query language.
+The completions are dynamically built using the information that is provided by an endpoint of the RestfulAPI that implements the parser and ORM for the custom query language.

 ### Visualization

 The data explorer is implemented as a standalone lively component.
-By setting `setData(data)` the data can be set upon it displays the visualizations.
+By setting `setData(data)` the data can be set upon it builds the visualizations.
 The data has to be a list of objects.

-Adding new visualizations is simple as the visualizations are implemented by using the lively-d3 components.
+Adding new visualizations is simple as the visualizations are implemented by using lively-d3 components.
-To register a new visualization you will only need to add it to `visSettings` and implement a "data translation" and rendering method that translated the data into the required form of the data and append the component as desired to the `DataExplorer.visualizationEL`. (sample methods are `DataExplorer.renderTreeType()`, `DataExplorer.renderBubbleChar()`)
+To register a new visualization you only need to add it to `visSettings` and implement a "data translation" and rendering method that translates the data into the required form of the data and append the component to the `DataExplorer.visualizationEL`. (sample methods are `DataExplorer.renderTreeType()`, `DataExplorer.renderBubbleChar()`)

 The settings for every visualization contain information about the required parameters.